 Try a Dog Calming Aid

 Tablets, sprays, drops, treats, powder, these dog calming aids are easily available on Amazon and definitely help when everything else seems to fail.
 Don’t overdo it because you want to avoid a vet visit after a calming aid overdose.
 Some are herbal, others are organic, and many have different claims about what they are efficient against.

 Overall, it is an amazing solution for hyper-active, hyper-stressed or hyper-anxious females during their reproductive season.

 Let's Sum It Up

 While reading through this informative article, you probably got the gist: your bitch in heat is lost and anxious.
-An ovulating female dog seeks a lot of reassurance, attention and sleep.
-Make sure you are able to fulfil as much of these three needs as possible, and provide fun distractions for when you are unable to attend personally.
+An ovulating female dog seeks a lot of reassurance, attention, and sleep.
+Make sure you are able to fulfill as much of these three needs as possible and provide fun distractions for when you are unable to attend personally.

-To calm a bitch in dog, her owner must spend more time with her doing:
+To calm a bitch in heat, her owner must spend more time with her doing:

 - nothing — just cuddle her and let her feel reassured (some owners go as far as allowing their bitch to sleep in their bedroom),

 - tiring activities— just to allow her to get home and fall asleep instantly (Nina Ottosson is a popular brand of interactive dog toys)